Andrew Rutherfurd, Lord Rutherfurd

-The Right Hon.
 Andrew Rutherfurd, Lord Rutherfurd, PC, FRSE (born Andrew Greenfield; 21 June 1791 – 13 December 1854) was a Scottish advocate, judge and politician.

 Early life

 Rutherfurd was born at Bristo Port (near Greyfriars Kirkyard) in Edinburgh on 21 June 1791 to Janet Rutherfurd Bervie, and Reverend William Greenfield.
 In 1799, after his father was disgraced in a sex scandal, the family changed their name to Rutherfurd, his maternal grandmother's maiden name.
 His main house was Lauriston Castle near Cramond just north-west of the city.
 His sister married John Gordon FRSE, father of John Thomson Gordon FRSE.

-He was educated at the High School in Edinburgh then studied law at the University of Edinburgh.
+He was educated at the High School in Edinburgh's Old Town, then studied law at the University of Edinburgh.
 He became an advocate in 1812.

 Career

-In the 1830s he is listed as an advocate living at 9, St Colme Street, on the Moray Estate in Edinburgh's west end.
+In the 1830s, he was listed as an advocate living at 9, St Colme Street, on the Moray Estate in Edinburgh's west end.
 His house was remodelled by William Notman in 1835, whilst working in the offices of William Henry Playfair.

 He was appointed Solicitor General for Scotland from 1837, becoming Lord Advocate in 1839 and Member of Parliament for Leith burghs in the same year.
-He resigned office in September 1841 on William Peel's accession to power.
-He was appointed Rector of the University of Glasgow in 1844.
+He was appointed Lord Advocate of Scotland in 1839, passing bills including removal of the restriction of the printing of Bibles to license holders only, and Bibles could be printed without restriction for the first time.
+He resigned office as MP in September 1841 on William Peel's accession to power.

+He was appointed Rector of the University of Glasgow in December 1844, adopting the role from January 1845.

 He played an active part in parliamentary proceedings relating to Scotland, and proposed the repeal of the Corn Laws in 1846.
-He was reappointed Lord Advocate in 1846, and was responsible for legislation amending the law of entail in Scotland in 1848.
+He was reappointed Lord Advocate in 1846, and was responsible for legislation and amending the law of entail in Scotland in 1848.
 He served on the Royal Commission on the British Museum (1847–49).

 On 2 January 1849 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being John Russell.

-He was appointed a Senator of the College of Justice, as Lord Rutherfurd and a Privy Counsellor in May 1851.
+He was appointed a Senator of the College of Justice in place of Lord Moncreiff, as Lord Rutherfurd and a Privy Counsellor in May 1851.
 From 1851 to 1854 he was a Lord of Session.